jcchurch/jcchurch/README.md

 ## 🌱 I'm Learning

 I’m currently learning how to program in Rust and develop applications using Flutter.
-I've never written a mobil application before!
+I've never written a mobile application before!

 ## 📫 How to reach me.